 So in a perfect world you might have 5+ different TOFU offers discussing all different aspects of your product/industry, and in a range of formats – video, text, and infographic.
 Then one or two MOFU, and one BOFU offer.

-Final Word on Gated Content
+Final Word on Gated Content for Different Stages of Your Funnel

 We typically see a 3X-5X increase in website leads just from implementing these simple strategies.
-That can add up to hundreds or even thousands of extra leads each year, and when times are tough it’s great to have those email leads to call on when you have a new product or service announcement, or news about your business or industry.
+That can add up to hundreds or even thousands of extra leads each month, and when times are tough economically, it’s great to have those email leads to call on when you have a new product or service announcement, or news about your business or industry.

 What’s YOUR biggest challenge when it comes to creating gated content offers?
 Let me know in the comments section below.
 And don’t forget to check out our content offers to stay in touch (and see how we nurture email leads after sign up).